Welfare courses have tough time breaking into curriculum

 Swoboda said, "Some students don't think animal welfare affects them directly.
 If we had more discussion of animal welfare, more students would value the importance of it and what changes in animal welfare mean for their career."

 U.S. veterinary schools and colleges at Tufts University, the University of Florida, Michigan State University, and the University of Wisconsin-Madison were all mentioned for their noteworthy offerings in animal welfare education.
-Dr. Janver D. Krehbiel, dean of Michigan State's veterinary college and an AVMA Executive Board member, added that North Carolina State University was developing an animal welfare class that should be online within the next year or two.
+Dr. Janver D. Krehbiel, associate dean of Michigan State's veterinary college and an AVMA Executive Board member, added that North Carolina State University was developing an animal welfare class that should be online within the next year or two.
 Otherwise, most veterinary colleges do not have classes dedicated to animal welfare, or they avoid the topic entirely.

 Implementing more animal welfare education into the veterinary curricula won't come easy.